revloc02/dndMarkdown/colver-5e-homebrew.md

 * Levels 4-6 are uncommon.
 Many of the leaders across the land are in this category.
 * Levels 7-8 are rare.
 This consists of the greatest leaders.
 * Levels 9-10 are very rare.
 Only the most powerful kings and great arch-mages are this level.
 * Levels 10+ are only known in legends.
-Campaign NPCs with class levels will not exist in this category.
+Campaign humanoid NPCs with class levels will not exist in this category.
 PC adversaries will be monsters with a high CR.

 A town militia would be run by a 1st or 2nd level Fighter and be full of peasants.
 City guards would be 3rd level max, with a Captain that is 3rd to 5th level.
 Renowned heroes or Kings would be 8th level, some would be as high as 10th level.
 The local wizard studying in his tower would be a 6th to 10th level character.
 Most people are just people and anyone who has some class levels it is usually or 1 to 3 levels.